stutrek/idaho/README.md

 -   `statechange` - when the state changes.
 -   `datachange` - when data changes.
 -   `change` - when either state, data, or both change.
+This includes state data changes using `useStateData` and other hooks.

 ## States